mkjung99/mocaplib/README.md

 ```

 ## Usage
-Currently, there is only one sub-module availabe, **mocaplib.gapfill**.
+Currently, there is only one sub-module available, **mocaplib.gapfill**.

 For the details of GapFill module, please see here: https://github.com/mkjung99/gapfill